Is Your Child’s Sexual Behavior Normal?

 Here are some classic red flags:

-While teens may hide Playboy under their beds, Children below the age of 12 should never be exposed to pornography.
-Even so, Playboy is one thing; hardcore, deviant, or fetishistic websites are another.
+Children below the age of 12 should never be exposed to pornography.
+Even so, Playboy-type media is one thing; hardcore, deviant, or fetishistic websites are another.
 As with the developmental spectrum, there are forms of pornography that simply lie outside of healthy maturation and normal fantasy constructs.

 • Inappropriate or unwanted sexual contact with other children

 As stated above, while some physical exploration should be expected, it should always be with the caveat that the contact occurs between consensual peers.
-Granted, consensus can be difficult to define or establish at younger ages, but sexual bullying, or even harassment and assault, are never okay.
-Children must be taught to respect the physical boundaries of others--only then can they be expected to internalize their own physical boundaries.
+Granted, consensus can be difficult to define or establish at younger ages, but sexual bullying, harassment, or assault are never okay.
+Children must be taught to respect the physical boundaries of others—only then can they be expected to internalize their own physical boundaries.

 • Repetitive public exposure